 Christmas calls for candy canes and I will combine peppermint and chocolate wherever I can (check out these peppermint crinkle cookies).
 When it comes to that flavor combo, these peppermint brownies are above and beyond.
 I used my fudgy brownie recipe to make a super chocolate-y brownie with peppermint flavor throughout.
 If that’s not enough, there is chocolate ganache on top, which acts as a frosting, and crushed candy canes as garnish!

-Why this recipe works: This recipe uses melted chocolate, chocolate chips and cocoa for the ultimate fudgy brownie.
-The addition of peppermint extract in the brownies and the ganache provide plenty of flavor as does the crushed peppermint on top.
+- Festive flavor: The addition of peppermint extract in both the brownies and the ganache provide plenty of flavor as does the crushed candy on top.

 - Great gift: Bring this dessert to your next Christmas party or add them to your holiday cookie box for gifting!

 - Chocolate: You can use chopped chocolate or chocolate chips for melting and making the brownie batter.
 Additional chocolate chips are mixed in towards the end as well.